apezoo/rust-otp/otp-core/ARCHITECTURE.md

     b.
 Decrypt the message using the correct pad segment.
     c. **Update the receiver's state file** to mark the pad segment as used, ensuring both parties remain synchronized.

 ## 7. Graphical User Interface (GUI)

 A separate GUI application will be developed to provide a user-friendly interface for the core OTP functionality.

 -   **Technology**: The GUI will be built using the [Tauri](https://tauri.app/) framework, leveraging web technologies (HTML, CSS, JavaScript) for the frontend.
 -   **Architecture**: The GUI is a **wrapper** around the `otp-cli` application.
 It will execute the CLI commands in the background and present the results to the user in a graphical format.
 -   **Distribution**: The `otp-cli` and `otp-gui` will be two separate deliverables.
 The GUI application will be packaged with a copy of the CLI executable or will expect it to be available in the system's PATH.
 This maintains a clean separation between the core command-line tool and the optional graphical interface.

+## 8. Automated Releases

+The project is configured with a GitHub Actions workflow that automatically builds and releases pre-compiled binaries for Windows and Linux.
+This ensures that users can easily download and use the `otp-cli` tool without needing to set up a Rust development environment.
+The binaries are published to the GitHub Releases page upon tagging a new version.